Naida1710/simple_baby_tracker/README.md

 ![Welcome to Simple Baby Tracker](assets/images/BabyTracker.png)

 Simple Baby Tracker is an interactive command-line baby tracking application implemented in Python and deployed via Code Institute's Heroku Terminal.

-The app is designed for new parents to easily log and monitor their baby's daily activities (Sleep, Feed, Diaper Changes), growth progress (weight and height) and development milestones, with a structured interface and personalized feedback, using Google Sheets backend.
+The app is designed for new parents to easily log and monitor their baby's daily activities—such as sleep, feeding, and diaper changes—as well as track growth progress (weight and height) and developmental milestones.
+It features secure user registration and login, with built-in validation for usernames and passwords.
+While every parent receives recommendations from doctors about average sleep and feeding amounts per day, this app is intended solely to help parents conveniently track their baby's data.
+All data is securely stored using Google Sheets integration.

 ## Objective
 The objective of the application is to help new parents who want a simple, non-app-based solution to track their baby's daily needs and development progress using just their computer and Google account.